 The Citizens’ Initiative Act entered into force on 1 March 2012.
-The new law means that a minimum of 50,000 Finnish citizens of voting age can submit a proposal for legislation to the Parliament of Finland.
+Pursuant to the Act, a minimum of 50,000 Finnish citizens of voting age can submit a proposal for legislation to the Parliament of Finland.

 Information about persons signing citizens’ initiatives in Finland must be submitted to the Population Register Centre, which will certify the information by comparing it to the data in the Population Information System.